varemenos/verepo/README.md

 4. `grunt connect` to initiate a simple http server at http://localhost:8080 which will server a local viewer for the docs

 to stop the tasks, you need to press `CTRL` + `C`

-### Bower

-veRepo is now in the bower package directory and you can install it by simply running this command:

-	bower install verepo

 ### SCSS to SASS